pixel-87/nfcV2/README.md

 ### Unique/Personal design:

-To differentiate it from the video I want to add more to the home page, I want to add parallax scrolling, links on the home page as well that take you to different sections
+- To differentiate it from the video I want to add more to the home page, I want to add parallax scrolling, links on the home page as well that take you to different sections
+- add a home page button
+- when toggling the menu, have it take up only part of the screen, and slides back when clicking something outside of it

 ## Attempts: